Google enforces its original “Don’t be evil” mantra that it embraced from early 2000.

 Instead of preaching to people do not be evil, now they are preaching do the right thing.
 Does that mean that are preaching take action against evil?
 It raises all sorts of questions.

-Does Google get to determine who and what is evil?
+Who gets to determine who and what is evil?

 Can they skew search results based on that cultural agenda within Google?